Aug 19, 2020 Britney Blomquist

 Look for opportunities to network within the conference schedule or agenda.

-For example, IAP2 has scheduled blocks of time for attendees to network, and this is the perfect time to gather with the other attendees, share information and make some great new contacts virtually.
+For example, IAP2 has scheduled blocks of time for attendees to network, which is the perfect time to gather with other attendees, share information, and make some great new contacts virtually.

 Other opportunities to gather virtually might include planned meetups, virtual cocktail or happy hours, peer-to-peer matchmaking, and more.
-Check your virtual conference schedule and see what kind of opportunities are available!
+Check your virtual conference schedule to see what opportunities are available!

 Connecting with others to learn new knowledge, expand your network and share your expertise are vital components to a happy and successful career.